alexfernandez/alexfernandez.github.io/2017/origins-language.md

 Genetics may thus serve as empirical proof of the timeline that has been sketched in this article.

-## Appendix: Single-Consonant Language
+## Appendix

-It becomes much easier to visualize a language type with an example.
+It becomes much easier to visualize language types with examples.
+In the appendix we will explore several hypothetical languages to illustrate the different eras of language evolution.

+### Singlecon

+The first language has just words that consist of a single consonant.
 We will call this hypothetical primitive language 'Singlecon'.

-### Vocabulary
+#### Vocabulary

-In Singlecon we only have 12 words:
+In Singlecon we only have 12 words, that correspond with the 12 consonants:

-* one preposition: 'to',
+* one preposition: 'to' ('R'),
-* one negation: 'no',
+* one negation: 'no' ('P'),
-* two non-numeral quantifiers: 'much' and 'little',
+* two non-numeral quantifiers: 'much' ('K') and 'little' ('D'),
-* two numerals that double as pronouns: 'one' (or 'me') and 'two' (or 'you'),
+* two numerals that double as pronouns: 'one' or 'me' ('V') and 'two' or 'you' ('N'),
-* and six adverbs: 'down', 'up', 'here', 'near', 'out' and 'far'.
+* and six adverbs: 'down' ('L'), 'up' ('S'), 'here' ('M'), 'near' ('T'), 'out' ('H') and 'far' ('F').

 Note that the language consists only of function words.
 There are no content words: nouns, verbs or adjectives.

-### Samples
+#### Samples

 A few sentences in Singlecon follow.
 They show the value of combining words for a group of foragers or hunters.

+* 'V M. N H.'
-* 'one here. two out.'
+Means 'one here. two out.':
-The speaker will remain here while the listener goes away.
+the speaker will remain here while the listener goes away.
+* 'V R. N M.'
-* 'one to. two here.'
+Means 'one to. two here.':
-The speaker will go to the objective;
+the speaker will go to the objective;
 the listener must stay here.
+* 'K S. D M.'
-* 'much up. little here.'
-There is a large quantity of what the speaker is seeking going up, while there is little to be found here.
+Means 'much up. little here.': there is a large quantity of what the speaker is seeking going up, while there is little to be found here.
+* 'T L.'
-* 'near down.'
+'near down.':
-The objective is near but they need to go down.
+the objective is near but they need to go down.
+* 'K K'.
-* 'much much.'
+Means 'much much.':
-There is a lot of what the speaker is seeking.
+there is a lot of what the speaker is seeking.

-### Grammar
+#### Grammar

 Even with such a simple language a grammar would be needed, to convey different meanings depending on the combination.
 For instance, 'near much' would mean that the objective is very near, while 'much near' would mean that there is a lot of what the speaker is seeking nearby.

+## Doublecon

+Our next language is an evolution of Singlecon that allows for monosyllabic words with two consonants and a schwa.
+It still keeps single-consonant function words, while the new combinations are content words.
+We will call it Doublecon.

+### Vocabulary

+Doublecon has a maximum of 144 content words, that can work as nouns, verbs or adjectives depending on the situation.
+Words are formed with two consonants by reduplication and composition.

+* The combination of 'down' ('L') and 'to' ('R') is 'L∅R' and refers to something that moves on the ground such as a small animal.
+* 'up' ('S') with 'to' ('S∅R') is a big animal.
+* The combination of 'near' ('T') and 'much' ('K'), 'T∅K', represents 'family'.
+* 'near' ('T') combined with itself is 'T∅T' which means 'good'.

+### Samples

+A few sentences in Doublecon follow.

+* 'T∅K M': 'family here',
+the family has arrived.
+* 'V R S∅R. N M.':
+'me to big animal. you here.',
+I will go to the big animals, you stay here.
+* 'S∅R K S.': 'big animal much up', there is much big game going up.

+Note that it is very important to distinguish between two single-consonant words and one syllable:
+'S R' from 'S∅R'.
+In the first case there is a small pause between both utterances, while in the second the schwa provides vocal continuity.

+### Grammar

+A simplistic grammar is needed to combine content and function words.

 ## References